apache/solr-operator/docs/solr-cloud/README.md

 The Solr Operator supports creating and managing Solr Clouds.

-A reference on the available options for the SolrCloud CRD can be found [here](solr-cloud-crd.md).
+To find how to configure the SolrCloud best for your use case, please refer to the [documentation on available SolrCloud CRD options](solr-cloud-crd.md).

 This page outlines how to create, update and delete a SolrCloud in Kubernetes.